ampcpmgp/project-merino/foundries/ComfyUI_Wan2_1_FusionX_I2V_LoRA/README.md

 - RTX 4090 or higher
 - (Optional) Edit Template
   - Container Disk Size
-  - Volume Disk Size (If you want to persist models, must be greater than 0GB)
+  - Volume Disk Size (If you want to use only temporary storage, set it to 0GB)
 - Deploy
 - See logs, wait to start ComfyUI server
 - Connect to ComfyUI server (port 8188)